docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

     While DMS does not need a webserver to work, this workaround will provision a TLS certificate for DMS to use.

+    An explicit `tls` directive affects only the site-address block it's used in:

-    - [`tls internal`][caddy-docs::tls-internal] will create a local self-signed cert for testing.
-This targets only the site-address, unlike the global `local_certs` option.
+    - Use [`tls internal { ... }`][caddy-docs::tls-internal] if wanting to create a local self-signed cert, which may be useful for testing.
+This allows opt-in to use self-signed certs unlike the global `local_certs` option.
     - [`key_type`][caddy-docs::key-type] can be used in the `tls` block if you need to enforce RSA as the key type for certificates provisioned.
 The default is currently ECDSA (P-256).
+This may improve compatibility with legacy clients.

 ??? example "With `caddy-docker-proxy`"